 The creepiest intro ever.

-The intro to Seven is enough to make even the most unbreakable viewer a little squeamish.
+Seven is enough to make even the most unbreakable viewer a little squeamish.
 Nine Inch Nails' Trent Reznor crafted twisted, Halloween fun house-style music that sparked chills up and down your spine, foreshadowing the tone for the rest of the film.

 Morgan Freeman was at his best.

-Other than The Shawshank Redemption, this was the most Morgan Freeman that Morgan Freeman has ever been, making even the most mundane dialogue seem deep and meaningful.
+The Shawshank Redemption, this was the most Morgan Freeman that Morgan Freeman has ever been, making even the most mundane dialogue seem deep and meaningful.
 Seriously, he could do a diaper commercial and be nominated for a Best Actor award.

 Kevin Spacey gave us a preview of who he really was.